 5.7 Subtenants

-Subtenants is a multi-tenant division of an existing Veeam Cloud Connect tenant, that can be used to split a Cloud Repository into multiple isolated repositories that share the same quota.
+Subtenants is a multi-tenant segmentation of an existing Veeam Cloud Connect tenant, that can be used to split a Cloud Repository into multiple isolated repositories that share the same quota.
 If multiple agents use the main Tenant account to store their backups, they would be able to see each other data; since tenant’s administrators would prefer to guarantee data confidentiality to their users, subtenants can help to achieve this.

 Logical design of Cloud Connect subtenants